- EMERGENCY FOOD

 Finally, several items become very useful should you ever be stranded with your car but are not necessarily part of a first aid kit.

-When packing your emergency bag, there's no reason to exclude these items for larger kits.
+When packing your emergency bug out bag essentials, there's no reason to exclude these items for larger kits.

 Building your car first aid kit is all about deciding how prepared you want to be.